alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 A project is foundationally anchored only when the match exists.

 ## Confirmed Anchor

-A confirmed anchor is identity-bound, project-bound, URL-bound, and record-bound.
+A confirmed anchor is project-bound, contact-bound, URL-bound, source-line-bound, and record-bound.

 This means the anchor belongs only to the exact confirmed record listed on the official Confirmed Anchors page maintained by Alyssa Solen.

 The confirmed anchor applies only to:

 - The confirmed project name
-- The confirmed creator, founder, or organization
+- The confirmed contact name
 - The confirmed controlled project URL
 - The confirmed Anchor ID
 - The confirmed source-line
+- The confirmed confirmation status
 - The confirmed official record

-The anchor cannot be copied, transferred, reused, reassigned, or claimed by another project, person, organization, system, publication, product, or application.
+The anchor cannot be copied, transferred, reused, reassigned, or claimed by another project, person, organization, system, publication, product, companion, persona, agent, assistant, model, interface, application, or framework.

 ## Controlled Project URL Requirement

 A confirmed project must provide a controlled project URL.

-The controlled project URL is the public location controlled by the confirmed project, creator, founder, or organization.
+The controlled project URL is the public location controlled by the confirmed project, creator, founder, organization, registered business entity, or real human contact connected to the request.

 The controlled project URL must be real, accurate, publicly accessible, and connected to the confirmed project.

 The controlled project URL gives the confirmed project a public place to display, cite, or point to its AI Foundations / Origin | Continuum Source-Line Anchor.

+The controlled project URL must display, cite, or point to the verified source-line with the confirmed project name attached.

 The controlled project URL protects the confirmed project from misuse by others.